meredithcook/meredithcook.github.io/_posts/2024-04-30-reading-roundup-april-2024.md

 ---
 I'm a few days behind on this one, thanks to our family passing around what my 3-year-old calls, the "bug in my tummy."
 Sharing is caring...until it's not!

-This month's articles included a lot of encouraging reminders that seemed to specifically address my struggles this month plus a few good entertainment pieces listed at the bottom.
+April's articles included a lot of encouraging reminders that seemed to specifically address my struggles this month plus a few good entertainment pieces listed at the bottom.

 ### [Run to the Rock When Life Causes You to Faint in Psalm 61](https://facinglossblog.com/run-to-the-rock-when-life-causes-you-to-faint-in-psalm-61/){:target="_blank"}
 D. Ray Davis